 Our Hawaiian coffees have since been praised by Forbes, The Washington Post, Coffee Review, Honolulu Magazine, Delta, The San Franciscan Chronicle, and, oddly, even Coors.

-Today we're a team of wild coffee lovers with a deep decade in the coffee industry, working alongside dozens of local farmers to share the best Hawaiian coffees available.
+Today we're a team of wild coffee lovers with a deep decade in the coffee industry, working alongside local farmers to deliver the widest variety of authentic Hawaiian coffees available worldwide.

-By doing so, we strive to improve and strengthen our community through connection.
-We must nurture this way of life.
+By doing so, we create long term value for farmers and Hawaii's coffee economy.
+For we must nurture this way of life.

 A love for wild and beautiful places brought us to the Big Island.
 Love of the land and respect for the craft of farming have kept us here.
 And each of you have made it possible for farms like ours to continue doing what we love.